 Regional parks serve the City and beyond.
 They are often large and include a special feature that makes them unique.
-Typically, regional park use focuses on a mixture of active and passive activities, and sometimes offers a wider range of amenities and activities.
+Typically, regional parks accommodate a mixture of active and passive activities and sometimes offers a wide range of amenities.
 The geographic service area for a regional park is Citywide.
-The target level of service remains Citywide.
+The target level of service remains citywide.
 Richmond Beach Saltwater Park, consisting of 32.4 acres, serves as a regional park due to its functionality in providing the only public water access to Puget Sound.